BusyByte/functional-n-reactive-domain-modeling/chapter1/Notes.md

 - Difficult to reason about the domain logic.
   - You can’t reason about the domain logic that’s entangled with the side effect.
 - Side effects don’t compose and hinder modularity of your code.
-  - Your entangled code remains an island that can’t be com- posed with other functions.
+  - Your entangled code remains an island that can’t be composed with other functions.

 Referential transparency (from pure functions) -> Substitution model -> equational reasoning